Australian Venture

 The Australian Venture is an event for Australian Venturer Scouts.
 It is their equivalent of a Jamboree, but for Venturers there is a lot more freedom and latitude in what they do.
 There is a number of on site activities and also an off site expedition, normally totaling about 12 days long.
+In 2021, Scouts Australia announced that Ventures would no longer be organised nationally.

-The last Australian Venture was in Brisbane, Queensland, 2018.
-The theme for this Venture was "Get Set" and it was the 17th Australian Venture.
+The last Australian Venturer Scout Event was at Lardner Park, Victoria, 2024.
+The theme for this Venture was "Go Places".
+The event which spanned two weeks was run in January 2024 with over 1000 people from around Australia and New Zealand.
+The event included over 20 expeditions around Australia, Fiji and New Zealand, making it the largest Venturer Scout Event in over 20 years.